Couple holding a printed scan of their unborn baby

 Stopping smoking will help both you and your baby immediately.
 Harmful gases, such as carbon monoxide, and other damaging chemicals will clear from your body.
 When you stop smoking:

-• you will reduce the risk of complications in pregnancy and birth
+• you reduce the risk of complications in pregnancy and birth

 • you are more likely to have a healthier pregnancy and a healthier baby